 Nicotine is considered the number one entrance drug into other substance abuse problems.
 Research shows that teens between 13 and 17 years of age who smoke daily are more likely to use other drug substances.
 The use of other drugs is part of the peer pressure that our children have to face.
 The earlier that our youth begin using tobacco, the more likely they will continue using into adulthood.

 Why is tobacco so addicting?
 It is because nicotine acts as a stimulant, which is stimulating the mind, body, and spirit.
+This is similar to modafinil which we recently wrote about.
 When the body tolerance levels high then one ends up needing to use larger doses of nicotine to maintain a certain level of the physiological effect.
 When the body becomes accustomed to the presence of nicotine, it then requires the use of the chemical to help the body to function normally.
 This level of dependence is referred to as an addiction.

 Here are some common experiences from teens who smoke.

 ♣ They tried their first cigarette in sixth or seventh grade